MP Estate Planning UK

 Potential Impact on Family Dynamics

-The establishment of a family asset protection trust can have unintended consequences on family dynamics.
-It’s crucial to consider how the trust might affect relationships within the family.
+The establishment of a family asset protection trust can have unintended consequences on family relationships.
+It’s worth thinking through how family members may react before proceeding.

 ScenarioPotential ImpactMitigation Strategy